Recovery

 The LRCG - comprising representatives from local businesses, community organisations, the broader community, and State agencies - will play a key role in identifying recovery needs, setting priorities, and contributing to recovery planning.

-State agencies, such as the Department of Communities, which may already be involved in providing emergency relief and support during the response phase, may continue their support into the early stages of recovery and participate on the LRCG and/or its subcommittees.
+State agencies, such as the Department of Communities, which may already be involved in providing emergency relief and support during the response phase, may continue their support into the early stages of recovery and participate on the LRCG and/or its sub-working group(s).

 The Local Operational Recovery Plan sets the strategic direction for recovery and will guide related activities.
-Developed by the LRC with input from the LRCG and subcommittees, the Plan outlines recovery needs, objectives, programs, activities, and funding requirements.
-A template is available in the Local Recovery Guideline.
+Developed by the local government, with input from the LRCG and sub-working group(s), the Plan outlines recovery needs, objectives, programs, activities, and funding requirements.
+Requirements for a Local Operational Recovery Plan are outlined in State EM Recovery Procedure 5.4.

 For complex recoveries, the State Government will provide additional support.
 The State Recovery Coordinator will work with local government to identify needs.
 Support may include:

-When the State takes a greater role in recovery, the LRC and state-level Coordinator or Controller should work closely together to ensure a coordinated approach.
-The LRCG should still be established to manage local issues and enable community input, with the Coordinator or Controller, or proxy, participating in its meetings.
+When the State takes a greater role in recovery, the LRC and Event Recovery Coordinator or Controller should work closely together to ensure a coordinated approach.
+The LRCG should still be established to manage local issues and enable community input, with the Event Recovery Coordinator or Controller, or proxy, participating in its meetings.

 To support and guide local governments plan for and manage local recovery.